OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 2. Go back to Visual Studio, make sure you are using the StatementOfWord project.

-3. In the solution Explorer, double click on **Home.js** to open this JavaScript file.
+3. In the Solution Explorer, double-click on **Home.js** to open this JavaScript file.
 4. Add the following code to the **onFixPicture** function:

 	````javascript